mumba-org/mumba/README.md

   on the same host, as with RPC' api's application routes or the automation IPC api.

-* With multiple RPC api's exposed in each node, distributed applications that combine the same api's in several nodes are possible in a p2p fashion
+* With multiple RPC api's exposed in each node, distributed applications that combine the same api's in several nodes are possible in a p2p fashion.

+* As applications expose and handle gRPC api's, clients that consume that api can be created with other languages with gRPC libraries like Go or Python.
+  You wont need to ask permission for the next Twitter or Youtube to create a API for you, you only need the permission from the user of each peer

 * A storage layer which can serve a file, key-value and sql database api to the applications but that is also distributed over torrent, making all the storage a applications use